 Through Radio Astronomy, Astrophysicists were no longer limited to observing objects that were only traceable through the naked eye.
 They could now also study celestial objects at radio frequencies.
 This drastically expanded the scope and range of objects that Astrophysicists could observe, and in the process significantly expanded our knowledge of the known universe.

 Jodrell Bank Observatory is perhaps most famous in the UK, and in the North of England in particular, for its Lovell Telescope.
-According to Historic England, both the Lovell Telescope and its accompanied Mark II Telescope have already gained Grade I listing due to this role that they have played in the emergence of radio astronomy.
+According to Historic England, both the Lovell Telescope and its accompanied Mark II Telescope have already gained Grade I listing due to the role that they have played in the emergence of radio astronomy.
 The Lovell Telescope was the world’s first steerable large telescope (in 2017 still only surpassed by two others).

 For more information, see the Jodrell Bank Discovery Centre website.